 - Increasing support for corporate social responsibility (opportunity)

-With increasing financial capacity and improving living conditions, people are increasingly emphasizing high quality in service.
-This social condition presents an opportunity for Facebook Inc. to improve its service quality standards to satisfy and retain clients who pay for the company’s display advertising services.
-In addition, increasing online buying behaviors worldwide create opportunities for Facebook to develop additional services to profit from retail sales generated through its social networking website and related mobile apps.
-The company also has the opportunity to enhance its corporate social responsibility programs as a way of satisfying corresponding expectations of users.
+With increasing financial capacity and improving living conditions, people are increasingly emphasizing high quality in the services that they use.
+In the context of this PESTEL/PESTLE analysis, such a social condition presents an opportunity for Facebook Inc. to improve its service quality standards to satisfy and retain clients who pay for the company’s display advertising services.
+In addition, increasing online buying worldwide creates opportunities for Facebook to develop additional services to profit from retail sales generated through its social networking website and related mobile apps.
+For example, the company can offer better marketplaces to address this trend.
+The company also has the opportunity to enhance its corporate social responsibility programs as a way of satisfying the corresponding expectations of users.
 Based on the external factors in this element of the PESTEL/PESTLE analysis of Facebook Inc., there are major opportunities to improve the company’s services to optimize competitive advantage.

 Technological Factors in Facebook’s Business